-For many self-published writers, it is a challenge to switch from the inward focus of writing to the outward focus necessary for book marketing.
+For many self-published writers, it is a challenge to switch from an inward focus on writing to an outward focus necessary for book marketing.
 The reasons vary.
 Some writers are shy introverts, while others simply feel overwhelmed by the task and don’t know where to start or what advice they should follow.

 Where to start your book marketing campaign

-You will also need a method to organize and track marketing tasks, ideas, and deadlines.
-Some people prefer paper lists and wall charts, while others prefer online tools.
-Workflowy is a useful online tool (see review of it and other similar tools here).
+Find a method to organize and track marketing tasks, ideas, and deadlines.
+Some people prefer paper journals or wall charts, while others prefer online tools.
+Workflowy is just one of many free useful online tools (see a review of it and other similar organizing aids here).

 Book Marketing Advice for self-published authors